Geenz/GeenzShade/README.md

 ### GzPBR

 - Amplify Shader Editor nodes
+- Support for static lighting on static surfaces
+    - Currently optimized for dynamic objects like avatars.
 - These need grab passes, so I'm not in a rush to support them:
     - Support for khr_materials_volume
     - Support for khr_materials_dispersion